stevedonovan/shmake/readme.md

 ```
 Note the very useful '-x' (for 'exclude') flag that avoids the need to write out all those C files!
 Apart from being clearer, this immediately can give a debug build with the global '-g' flag.

 If nothing else, shmake is a demonstration of a useful tactic: using shell script as your program's domain specific language (DSL).
+In this way, a deeper knowledge of shell translates directly into a more powerful way to build projects.